 Virtual customer service jobs are a legitimate source of income, both as a side hustle or a full-time job.
 However, that income may be irregular and inconsistent.

-Here are several factors that may affect your earnings:
+Factors that may affect your earnings:

 - Pay structure – hourly vs per minutes of talk time.
 If you are paid an hourly wage, you’ll make that wage as long as you work your hours.
 If you are paid per minute, you only get paid for time (per minute) you are actually on a call.